-Why stress about getting the kids through the madness of Manhattan when just across the bridge is a facility with more than 30,000 different objects and hands-on activities and things for children to do.
+Why stress about getting the kids through the madness of midtown Manhattan when just across the bridge is a museum of art with more than 30,000 different objects and hands-on activities and things for children to do.

 Centrally located in Brooklyn, the success of this art museum has sparked more than 300 similar metropolitan museums around the world and works continuously to fulfill its mission of encouraging “children to develop an understanding of and respect for themselves, others and the world around them by exploring cultures, the arts, science, and the environment.”

-Named after the borough that houses it, the Brooklyn Museum is the perfect alternative to the busier, and perhaps trendier Manhattan museums like the Metropolitan Museum of Art.
+Located on the northern tip of Prospect Park, the Brooklyn Museum is the perfect alternative to the busier, and perhaps trendier Manhattan museums like the Metropolitan Museum of Art.